 Reference: Greasley, Andrew.
 Operations management.
 Sage, 2007.

 Don’t Avoid These Calculations!
 Calculating safety stock accurately is crucial to avoid losing significant amounts of revenue due to stockouts from a hard-to-predict supply chain.
-So, ensure that you give it the importance it deserves in your inventory management practices.
+So, ensure that you give it the importance it deserves in your inventory management best practices.
+Also, using a good inventory management system can help you make the most of these calculations and truly benefit from them.